CloudReactor/cloudreactor-procwrapper/README.md

     arn:aws:secretsmanager:us-east-2:1234567890:secret:dbconfig-PPrpY|JP:$.username

-If you do something similar to get the username from the same JSON value, proc_wrapper is smart enough to cache the JSON value, so that the secret is only fetched once.
+If you do something similar to get the password from the same JSON value, proc_wrapper is smart enough to cache the JSON value, so that the secret is only fetched once.

 Since JSON path expressions yield a list of results, we implement the following rules to